michaelmayer-hpe/Labs/Git/Base.md

 - if you are satisfied with the merge request, write a little comment saying so, and accept the merge request.
 - if you are **not** satisfied, add a comment explaining why.
 The assignee will be notified, and can argue or commit more things to improve the merge request.

-As a reviewer, the responsability of this code is now shared between you and the author.
+As a reviewer, the responsibility of this code is now shared between you and the author.
 This is a very important step in a collaborating workflow.

+## Conclusion

+In this section, all the participants of this lab have worked together on the **awesome-project**, using GitLab as a project management tool.

+To conclude this lab, please look again at the **network graph** to see all the branches that we created converging into master.
+You can also look at the **activity** page, and the **issue**, **merge request** and **milestone** lists, to review what has been done and what is still to be done.

+When all issues assigned to a milestone are closed, it is time to release our product, and start working on the next milestone!

+## Thanks!